kevn-xo/para-summary/README.md

 ### 3. Set Your Gemini API Key
 Set your API key in the input section before using the summarizer.

+## How to Get a Gemini API Key

+Follow these steps to obtain a Gemini API key:

+1. Visit the Google AI website: [Google AI](https://ai.google.dev/)
+2. Sign in with your Google account.
+3. Navigate to the **API Keys** section.
+4. Click on **Create API Key** and follow the instructions.
+5. Copy your API key and securely store it.
+6. Paste the API key into the summarizer's input field.

 ## Technologies Used

 - **HTML, CSS, JavaScript**